 “They look at you totally horrified when you drop your guitar on the floor or shake it in front of the amp and say ‘That’s your guitar sound,’” Jim lamented to Sounds’ Sandy Robertson in February 1985.
 “If you leave a beer can on top of their precious mixing desk they go mental… They moan ’cause my guitar’s not in tune, but it doesn’t have to be in tune for what we do!
 We’re totally professional, we’ve got a good attitude.
 The ‘Who gives a fuck?’ attitude… We’ve got to get a producer who understands what we do, that if we drop a guitar we mean it… if we make a record with feedback then the feedback’s gotta be perfect.”

 Acting on the advice of Rough Trade Records’ Geoff Travis, the group relocated to engineer John Loder’s Southern Studios in North London.
 The recording space was far from an established studio at the time, but Loder’s DIY operation was building a reputation through the patronage of prominent punk outfits like CRASS.
 Another testament to its underground connection, the space was concurrently being used by Ministry in between Pyschocandy sessions.

 Commencing work on March 30, 1985, the group quickly hit it off with their fiercely independent engineer and were given given free reign within the converted living room.
-Loder’s studio presence was elusive, but readily on hand via intercom when the group needed his expertise he remained largely absent.
-That said, when present, he was credited with pushing the group to the extremes of sonic experimentation- helping develop the noisy and chaotic sound palette which can be appreciated almost instantly on the album.
+Loder’s studio presence was elusive, but readily on hand via intercom when the group needed his expertise.
+Whenever he did get involved however, he was credited with pushing the group to the extremes of sonic experimentation- helping develop the noisy and chaotic sound palette which can be appreciated almost instantly on the album.